kaidiramio/PalindromeExpress/palindromeExpress/README.md

 **Tech used:** HTML, CSS, JavaScript

-My learning was focused on developing a deeper knowledge on express
+My learning was focused on developing a deeper knowledge on express.js

 ## Lessons Learned: